redox-os/rfcs/text/0000-coprocess.md

 Redox-rt will obviously need to be dynamically linked for this to work.
 Additionally, all coprocesses will need to be PIEs, as they will be embedded in the same address space.

-TODO: How will scheduling work?
-The kernel always tracks the current context, which will somehow need to be set as part of the intra-process switch.
-Even if this requires entering the kernel, this would avoid the page table switch cost, so it would still be an overall improvement.
-It could be possible to store the pointer to the current context somewhere in the address space (where the page containing this pointer would be master-tagged), if this does not incur any unnecessary performance cost in the kernel.

 If alternatively the kernel design is restructured so there can only be one context per address space and hardware thread, it would be possible to implement intra-process scheduling in redox-rt.
 This is however probably a change the size of a research project, and will certainly need deep tradeoff analysis.